denmak1/in-scoresplit/README.md

 or just copy into a new solution in Visual Studio and compile from there.

-launch th08.exe first, then launch the program
+launch th08.exe first, then launch the program (from the command line)

 Pogram can be modified to write splits to a "my-best.txt" or read from it only and output scores from the "my-best.txt" along with your current running score as you play